johnnycyberseed/ibm-zk/pages/MVS 3.8.md

 - The last release of [[MVS]]
-- The last release of any OS that IBM provided as effectively freeware -
+- The last release of any OS that IBM provided as effectively freeware.
 -
 - # Fundamental Commands
 	- `START SHUTDOWN` — proper shutdown of the system